 "Keep It Clean, Keep It Fun"

 This new Iowa Department of Natural Resources campaign is designed to improve people's behavior on Iowa rivers.
 Landowners and recreational paddlers have been complaining to DNR staff about "Rude behavior, foul language and loud music."
 "We need support locally to report problems and hold individuals accountable for their behavior." said DNR Director, Chuck Gipp.
 The DNR is increasing law enforcement on rivers to reduce illegal activity.
 Rental companies distribute materials to help paddlers report illegal activities they see.
-We are supplying boat and tube rental liveries with posters and stickers to help spread the word and promote a better ethic of on-river use, especially in the summer months.
+We are supplying boat and tube rental liveries with new river trash sacks, posters and stickers to help spread the word and promote a better ethic of on-river use, especially in the summer months.
 Littering is another significant problem on some rivers, especially at access points, and the DNR will be distributing green mesh bags that people can take with them and pick up litter as they go.
 If you would like to display a poster in your storefront or paddling club meeting place, you can request one plus a sticker.
 Contact River Programs Outreach Coordinator, Todd Robertson.

 Construction Crew Update Friday, Feb 10th, 2014